RedMadRobot/figma-export/README.md

 ## Example project

-Example iOS projects, Android project and example Figma files see in the [Examples folder](./Examples)
+Example iOS projects, Android projects and example Figma files see in the [Examples folder](./Examples)

 ## Contributing